CENOS-Platform/cenos-docs-antennas/docs/geometry-meshing.md

 ### Invalid elements in surface

-Error message **Warning : X elements remain invalid on surface XX** indicates that the generated mesh has some problematic elements that needs to be corrected.
+Error message **Warning: X elements remain invalid on surface XX** indicates that the generated mesh has some problematic elements that needs to be corrected.

 <p align="center">